1. Code Tracing 1 [20 points]

 What does the following code print?

-Be certain to show your work, and also very clearly circle your answer!
+and also very clearly circle your answer!

 def h(s, c):